-9. The Team Leader is also required to upload certain information about the school to be inspected on the department's website at least 5 days in advance.
+^{10.} The Team Leader is also required to upload certain information about the school to be inspected on the department's website at least 5 days in advance.
 This is not made public and is for the internal record of the department.
-It includes details such as the date of inspection, reporting time in the school, the name of the school and its ID, location of the school, names of the Principal and Manager of the school, personal contact numbers of the Principal and Manager of the school and the name of the Team Leader with designation.
+It includes details such as the date of inspection, reporting time in the school, the name of the school and its ID, location of the school, names of the Principal and Manager of the school and the name of the Team Leader with designation.